Skip to content

 Routing Slip Activity Configuration

-To add a saga state machine, use the AddSagaStateMachine method.
-There are several overloads for this method.
+To add a routing slip activity, use the AddActivity or AddExecuteActivity method.
+There are several overloads for each method.

 using MassTransit;